 School Direct alliances will also arrange your main teaching placements and most of the minor placements across the PGCE year.
 You will receive support and advice from a nominated School Direct representative during your two main teaching placements.
 The University will maintain a quality assurance and training role during your time on the course.

 We work with numerous schools in Greater Manchester, many of whom are longstanding partners with us, to offer the School Direct route into teaching.

-Many trainees gain employment in our School Direct partner schools, although this is not guaranteed nor should it be an expectation of candidates.
+Many trainees gain employment in our School Direct partner schools, although this is not guaranteed, nor should it be expected.

 School Direct follows a PGCE course structure but on a modified timetable including the school-based learning content, known as alliance-led days.

 - We work with five different School Direct alliance partners.

 - Our leading experts in education have trained more than 5,000 teachers in the last 15 years.

 - Our students come from all over the globe and are from a variety of backgrounds - from recent graduates to mature learners.

 View our current School Direct training partners .